The Food Dye Law Nobody Knows About

 The Peanut Butter Standard

 We don't allow peanut butter in school lunches.
-That rule is enforced, understood, and accepted by every parent without argument.
-Nobody calls it overreach.
-Nobody says it's one family's preference.
 We removed the risk for everyone because the harm to some children was taken seriously as a community responsibility.

 California has now made the same call about six food dyes.
 Unanimously.
 The harm to children was considered serious enough that not a single senator disagreed.

-The difference is that peanuts have had decades of advocacy, awareness, and cultural momentum behind them.
-Food dyes are two years into a four year silence.
-And in that silence, every classroom birthday, every fundraiser donut, every brightly colored treat bag is operating as if the vote never happened.
+But that silence kills me.
+In that silence, every classroom birthday, every fundraiser donut, every brightly colored treat bag is operating as if the vote never happened.

 Stating the Law Is Not Medical Advice